-How to prevent a child’s everyday cold from turning into a more serious illness, and how to recognize symptoms of an ear infection.
+Learn how to prevent a child’s everyday cold from turning into a more serious illness, and how to recognize symptoms of an ear infection.

 If you’re a parent, prepare your stockpile of tissues, decongestants, and non-aspirin pain relievers.
 Your child will probably get a cold this year.
 Scratch that.
 Your child will probably catch several colds.
 Kids under age 6 get up to eight of these respiratory infections a year.
 Most colds are harmless, but in about one out of every five kids they develop into an ear infection, which is a bigger worry.